m-cain/mnemo/memory-bank/progress.md

 - Core authentication logic (user registration and login with JWT) is implemented.
 - Base backend API structure is set up with Chi router and registered authentication routes.
 - Go module name is correctly configured as "github.com/m-cain/mnemo" at the project root.
+- Backend API key management (generation, listing, revocation) is implemented.
+- Backend home and home user management (CRUD for homes, listing home users, inviting users, updating roles, removing users) is implemented.
+- Context key usage in backend is refactored to use defined constants.

 ## What's Left to Build

 - Remaining system implementation:
-  - Database schema implementation and migrations are complete.
+  - Backend core development for authentication and home/user management is largely complete.
-  - Authentication system (API keys, user management, etc.)
-  - Core API services for inventory management
+  - Implement core API services for inventory management.
   - Location hierarchy implementation with recursive queries
   - Frontend PWA with React and Shadcn components
   - Barcode scanning and camera integration